frosticecold/scripts/README.md

 My scripts are my own adventure while i learning Linux, automating little projects, one at a time.
 My goal is aimed at better out of the box quality of life.

-I work mostly with Debian/Ubuntu.
+I work mostly with Debian

   non-free.sh